tarunn90/ml_notes/Online Learning and Inference.md

 | **Continual Reinforcement Learning (CRL)** | Agents learn sequentially in non-stationary environments. | Uses memory replay (of old experiences) and on-policy learning (of novel experiences), often incorporating regularization (policy consolidation). |

 | **Natural Language Processing (NLP) CL** | Diverse scenarios, characterized by dependence on **pre-trained Transformer architectures**. | **Parameter-efficient fine-tuning** techniques are adapted, such as adaptor-tuning (inserted layers) and prompt-tuning (trainable prompt tokens).
 KD and Experience Replay are also used extensively. |

-## Online Learning: General Survey and Concepts

-### Definitions and Principles

-* **Online Learning (OL):** A field of ML where a learner attempts to predict/decide by learning from a sequential stream of data instances one by one.

-* **Goal:** Maximize accuracy for the sequence of predictions given feedback on previous tasks.

-* **Advantages over Batch Learning:** Models can be updated instantly and efficiently when new data arrives, offering better scalability for continuous data streams.
-OL algorithms are often simple to implement and founded on solid theory.